Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 11.In which year most of the customers arrived in both hotel?

-12.In which of the month most of the custromers arrived?
+12.In which of the month most of the customers arrived?
 Which is the least favourable month for customers to visit hotel?

 13.Which factor affect ADR of hotel?
 At which time of month ADR is maximum?